12 High-Protein Grains

 Protein: 5.94 grams per 1-cup serving of oats, cooked (14)

 Similar in size to wheat kernels, buckwheat is a gluten-free pseudocereal and a cousin of rhubarb.
 Buckwheat is mainly harvested in the northern hemisphere and is a mainstay of traditional Eastern European cuisine.
 Buckwheat has a very mild nutty flavor and is commonly used in groat, the hearty hulled seed of the buckwheat plant, and flour formats.
 Whole groat buckwheat can be used like rice for salads and side dishes or similarly to oats in porridge, while its flour is commonly used in crepes, soba noodles, or quick bread.

 Protein: 5.68 grams per 1-cup serving of buckwheat, cooked (15)

 Although corn is often considered a vegetable it is technically a grain.
-Known as “maize” in most parts of the world, corn is a whole grain that is considered a part vegetable and part starch, while it’s actually a whole grain rich in fibre and small amounts of protein.
+Known as “maize” in most parts of the world, corn is a whole grain that is considered a part vegetable and part starch, while it’s actually a whole grain rich in fiber and small amounts of protein.
 From fresh corn to popcorn to polenta to tortillas to cornbread, corn is one of the most versatile high-protein grains.
-In addition to its whole grain form, corn is also found in ground formats milled to create cornmeal, which has a gritty texture, and cornflour, which is more finely ground.
-Ground corn works well for pancakes, biscuits or bread recipes.
+In addition to its whole grain form, corn is also found in ground formats milled to create cornmeal, which has a gritty texture, and corn flour, which is more finely ground.
+Ground corn works well for pancakes, biscuits, or bread recipes.